willh99/Rails_Test_Apps/README.md

 `rails generate model User name:string email:string`

+Routes can be seen by runing `rails routes`

 ### Testing

 Tests can be run using `rails test` or to be safe `bundle exec rake test`.